-Apple CEO succession is set: John Ternus to replace Tim Cook on Sept.
+Apple CEO transition: John Ternus to replace Tim Cook from Sept.
 1, 2026

 Neutral